-Engineers Without Borders at Fort Lewis College (EWB-FLC) is part of the Village Aid Project, a non-profit student based organization.
-We are an FLC Registered Student Organization and affiliated with Engineers Without Borders-USA.
+Engineers Without Borders at Fort Lewis College is part of the Village Aid Project, a non-profit student based organization.
+We are an FLC Registered Student Organization.

 About the Village Aid Project

 VAPewb at Fort Lewis College is a student-centered, humanitarian organization whose mission is to partner with needy communities in the developing world to find sustainable solutions to their critical engineering problems.
 In addition, we are training a new generation of students who understand the need for sustainable systems and who value the concept of responsible global citizenship.

 We take sustainability very seriously.
 As a matter of fact, we believe that this is, perhaps, the most important thing we do.
 If our projects are not sustainable then we are not, in the long run, truly helping these communities.
 We have developed a sustainability plan that includes our five year commitment, participatory planning by the community, intensive education and training, and the use of appropriate technology.
 To be a long-term success each system must be appropriate and sustainable within the environmental, social, and economic context of the community and region.
 Achieving this goal is fundamental to our mission and requires an educational component in our projects that is of equal value to the technical component.
 EWB does not build systems for communities.
 We partner with communities, providing the technical and financial resources that allow the villages to reach their goals.
 Community ownership and capacity building are paramount.

 Groups of students under the supervision of faculty and professional mentors work on the projects.
 By involving students in every step of the process, the program maximizes their learning and awareness of the social, economic, environmental, political, ethical, and cultural impacts of engineering projects.
 Community members are involved as professional mentors and in other capacities.
 Each year thousands of hours are volunteered to complete our projects.